Crivella/ocr_translate/README.md

 From the [github releases page](/../../releases/) you can download either:

 - The [CPU only version](/../../releases/latest/download/run_server-cpu.zip)
-- The GPU version split in [file 1](/../../releases/latest/download/run_server-gpu.zip.001) and [file 2](/../../releases/latest/download/run_server-gpu.zip.002) (The CUDA dependencies makes it take much more space), wich can be restored using tools like [7zip](https://www.7-zip.org/https://www.7-zip.org/) and [NanaZip](https://github.com/M2Team/NanaZip).
+- The GPU version split in [file 1](/../../releases/latest/download/run_server-gpu.zip.001) and [file 2](/../../releases/latest/download/run_server-gpu.zip.002) (The CUDA dependencies makes it take much more space), which can be restored using tools like [7zip](https://www.7-zip.org/https://www.7-zip.org/) and [NanaZip](https://github.com/M2Team/NanaZip).

 Usage:
 Unzip the file and from inside the folder, run the `run_server-XXX.exe` file (XXX=cpu/gpu)